Alex313031/gn-xp/docs/reference.md

       directly or indirectly on that file.

       When used with --tree, turns off eliding to show a complete tree.
-  --all-toolchains
-      Normally only inputs in the default toolchain will be included.
-      This switch will turn on matching all toolchains.

-      For example, a file is in a target might be compiled twice: once in the default toolchain and once in a secondary one.
-Without this flag, only the default toolchain one will be matched by wildcards.
-With this flag, both will be matched.

   --as=(buildfile|label|output)
       How to print targets.